nagomiso/openai-mock-server/README.md

 ## Overview

-This project leverages the OpenAPI schema from [openai/openai-openapi](https://github.com/openai/openai-openapi) and utilizes [stoplightio/prism](https://github.com/stoplightio/prism) to create a simple mock server for OpenAI's API.
-As a simple mock server, it does not support advanced mocking capabilities.
+The image uses [openai/openai-openapi](https://github.com/openai/openai-openapi) & [stoplightio/prism](https://github.com/stoplightio/prism) to create a simple mock server for OpenAI's API.
+As a simple mock server, it does not support advanced mocking.

 ## Usage